natelandau/valentina/user_guide.md

 Campaigns are the backbone of your role-playing adventure in Valentina Noir.
 They span across multiple gaming sessions and help in organizing the story, keeping track of characters and events, and providing a cohesive narrative structure.
 Regularly updating chapters and making use of NPCs and notes ensures that information is not lost in between gaming sessions.

+Campaigns are organized into books and each book can have multiple chapters.

-When a campaign is created, channels will be created for each chapter and character.
+When a campaign is created, channels will be created for each book and character.
 This allows for easy organization and management of the campaign.
 Add notes in the chapter channels to keep track of important information.
 Players can easily roll dice and manage their characters by using those commands in their character's campaign channel.

 ### Creating and Managing Campaigns